Underdeveloped Ideas Take Down The Great Wall

 NOT RECOMMENDED FOR: Matt Damon fans will be disappointed by the wooden quality of his performance here.
 Nor do any of the other actors shine particularly—not even Dafoe, who's usually interesting to watch even in subpar films.
 Not here.

-The Great Wall, directed by Zhang Yimou, opens in theaters February 17, 2017.
+The Great Wall, directed by Zhang Yimou, opened in theaters February 17, 2017; available for home viewing May 23, 2017.
 It runs 103 minutes and stars Matt Damon, Tian Jing, Willem Dafoe, Pedro Pascal and Andy Lau.
 Watch the trailer for The Great Wall here.

 Christian Hamaker brings a background in both Religion (M.A., Reformed Theological Seminary) and Film/Popular Culture (B.A., Virginia Tech) to his reviews.
 He still has a collection of more than 100 laserdiscs, and for DVDs patronizes the local library.
 Streaming?
 What is this "streaming" of which you speak?
 He'll figure it out someday.
 Until then, his preferred viewing venue is a movie theater.
 Christian is happily married to Sarah, a parent coach and author of [email protected] and Ending Sibling Rivalry.